Epirasque/FTLshipGibGenerator/README.md

 # Known Issues

-- One known case of `tile cannot extend outside image` when generating
+So far all have been fixed.

+## Performance

+It should be noted that having more gibs in your mod will increase memory consumption (more images are loaded initially) and load times.
+If you have at least 8 GB of memory this will still work for Multiverse which comes with way more than a thousand custom ships.
+With that huge amount of ships the time to load the game initially is increased by about 20% (7s on my older PC) for loading more than a 5000 individual gib pieces.

 # What Is Planned For The Future?

 In arbitrary order, *no promises if or when these will be done*:

 - Metal bits attached to the gibs, see progress section below
-- More tweaking of direction, velocity and angular values
 - Additional debris-pieces independent of the ship image (think Flak projectiles), also added to ships with already existing gibs (there will definitely be a way to turn that off as it does not look like standard FTL gibs anymore)
 - Resolving remaining TODOs in the code
-- Provide a compiled version that runs without installing Python
-- Avoid having longer lines sticking out of gibs (usually black lines that separate parts of the ship image)
+- Avoid having longer lines sticking out of gibs (usually thin black lines that separate parts of the base ship image)

 # Progress Of Metal Bits